We are all here to make help accessible in the Connecticut River Valley towns of Chester, Deep River and Essex.

 Get to know a little about us!

 Allison stepped into the role of Executive Director in January 2017.
 She brings nearly 20 years of Nonprofit Management and Fund Development experience to Tri-Town and is passionate about supporting and empowering families in our three communities.
 Allison is a certified Community Resiliency Model Teacher through the Trauma Resource Institute, trained UCONN People Empowering People Facilitator and Chester Community Partnership volunteer.
 As Executive Director, Allison convenes the Early Childhood Council of Essex, Deep River and Chester; and serves as Co-Chair of the Tri-Town Substance Abuse Prevention Coalition.
 She is also the Middlesex County Chapter Representative to the CT Youth Services Association Board of Directors and a founding member of the Community Resilience Collaborative of Middlesex County which promotes trauma-informed and resilience-building practices across sectors and in all domains of life, work and school.
 Allison lives in Chester with her husband and three daughters.
-She loves hiking, cooking and is currently stretching beyond her comfort zone in a 200-hour yoga teacher training!
+She loves hiking, cooking, travel and yoga.
+She completed her 200-hour yoga teacher training in 2020.